NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Uses `vertical-align: top` to align the elements to the top.

 ## 14. **Footer Styling**
-Now let's style our `footer` section and make it more visually appealing.
+Now style your `footer` section and make it more visually appealing.

-- [ ] Add this CSS code to our `styles.css` file.
+- [ ] Add this CSS code to your `styles.css` file.

 ```css
 .footer {